Mahi Mahi Street Tacos

 This recipe for Mahi Mahi Street Tacos is made with wild caught Mahi Mahi, a homemade slaw, fresh mango, salsa, and avocado for an amazing light and delicious take on taco Tuesday!

 Whenever we go down to Carlsbad, I literally eat at Haggo's Tacos every day.
 If you live in the Carlsbad or Encinitas area, and you haven't been, then I highly recommend going.
-They are an organic taco shop, and it is so good!
+They have organic tacos, and it is so good!
 I usually get the fish tacos or the shrimp tacos, but I've had almost everything on their menu and it's all amazing.

 Why You'll Love This Recipe